Hebridean Emigration Resources

 Introduction

 People from the Outer Hebrides have emigrated all over the world over the last 300 years.
 For this reason, it is a vast research subject.
-This page therefore lists just a few examples of sources on emigration which are particularly pertinent to the Outer Hebrides.
+This guide therefore lists just a few examples of sources on emigration which are particularly pertinent to the Outer Hebrides.
+It was compiled in the course of researching the exhibition Cianalas ’s Dòchas | Homesickness and Hope: Stories of Hebridean Emigration.

 Resources

-There are a wide range of resources available if you are researching this topic – see below to find information on Statistical Accounts, Napier Commission, Highlands & Islands Emigration Society, Cemetery Records, The Nicholson Institute Magazine, and the Tasglann nan Eilean Family History Guide.
+There are a wide range of resources available if you are researching this topic – see below to find information on Statistical Accounts, Napier Commission, Highlands & Islands Emigration Society, Cemetery Records, The Nicolson Institute Magazine, and the Tasglann nan Eilean Family History Guide.

 Information on Particular Emigration Destinations can be found here; Canada, United States of America, South America, Australia, New Zealand